Your Privacy is protected.

 Benefits of Coffee

-Okay, so one of the benefits is this dampening effect which can help us with energy and focus.
-Caffeine that’s in coffee, about 150mg to 300mg of caffeine per cup on average, that increases lipolysis.
-What’s the lipolysis?
+One of the benefits is this dampening effect which can help us with energy and focus.
+Caffeine that’s in coffee, about 150mg to 300mg of caffeine per cup on average increases lipolysis.
+What is lipolysis?
 Let’s break it down.
-Lipo- means fat.
-Alright, -lysis means to cut or to break.
+Lipo- means fat. -lysis means to cut or to break.
 So it’s fat breakdown.
 It’s the fancy word for fat breakdown.
-So doing coffee and/or caffeine before workout can actually be very helpful at breaking down and increasing free fatty acids in your body so you can start burning more fat for fuel, really helpful.
+Having coffee and/or caffeine before workout can actually be very helpful at breaking down and increasing free fatty acids in your body.
+This is so you can start burning more fat for fuel, really helpful.

-Antioxidant—what’s an antioxidant?
-Well, oxidation—stress oxidation, that causes your body to basically lose electrons.
-So if you have—this is your electron right here, which is like a negatively-charged compound, right?
-And basically oxidative stress comes in and it pulls away your electron and antioxidants basically take that and prevent this from happening.
+What’s an antioxidant?
+Well, stress oxidation causes your body to basically lose electrons.
+So if you have this electron right here, which is like a negatively-charged compound and basically oxidative stress comes in and it pulls away your electron.
+Antioxidants basically take that and prevent this from happening.
 So antioxidant is anti-loss of an electron.
-So it keeps those electrons paired together versus being broken up.
-So that’s kind of how that works.
-So antioxidants, right?
+It keeps those electrons paired together versus being broken up.
+That is kind of how that works.
 Oxidation is a loss of an electron, so it’s the anti-loss of an electron.

-Next, cognitive disease.
-Lots of studies on coffee and its effect on decreasing Parkinson’s, also decreasing Alzheimer’s or dementia-like memory symptoms.
-There’s also some studies on coffee not affecting cardiovascular disease, not attributing and not affecting cardiovascular conditions.
-Now my clinical opinion, if you stimulate the body too much because coffee is a stimulant, that activates the sympathetic nervous system and part of what happens with sympathetic activation is increased heart rate because that’s part of what happens when we’re stimulated.
+My clinical opinion, if you stimulate the body too much because coffee is a stimulant, that activates the sympathetic nervous system.
+And part of what happens with sympathetic activation is increased heart rate because that’s part of what happens when we’re stimulated.
 Heart rate goes up to increase blood and increased oxygenation.
-So that can put extra stress on the heart so if you do have a heart condition, too much caffeine may be an issue for you.
-So we do know that there are some benefits cognitively, which is great, really good stuff.
+So that can put extra stress on the heart.
+If you do have a heart condition, too much caffeine may be an issue for you.
+We do know that there are some benefits cognitively, which is great, really good stuff.

 Disadvantages of Coffee